 I awoke as the sun came up, no more bites and the lake looked dead.
 No fish were showing, fizzing or moving near us, but the lads were still catching at the far end.
 It was so frustrating knowing that we just couldn't get on the fish but as I said, that is what you have to deal with on busy day ticket lakes.

-I threw some sausages and bacon into a frying pan and flicked the stove on, a cuppa was very much needed and with the aid of the dual stove system from RidgeMonkey, a mug of tea and a bacon and sausage bap were soon being consumed.
+I threw some sausages and bacon into a frying pan and flicked the stove on, a cuppa was very much needed and with the aid of the Quad Connect Full System from RidgeMonkey, a mug of tea and a bacon and sausage bap were soon being consumed.
 I chatted with James and he agreed that we were just unable to get close enough to the fish, and with only a few hours left another bite was looking extremely unlikely.

 I recast both rods and topped the swim up with some sweetcorn and Manilla chops, packed the bivvy and the majority of the gear away and sat and watched.
 James was sat in my swim and we were both equally surprised when my right-hand rod beeped once, twice and the tip pulled down and the line flew from the clip!
 The fish powered off left and then right, making long slow runs and if I had lost the fish I would have sworn it was a lump.
 Under the rod tip the battle continued but finally, my prize lay ready for the net.

 Surprisingly the fish was 23lb, not the monster I suspected but very welcome none the less.
 Again, a quick photo and she was returned to make another angler very happy someday.